AntoineDePreville/AntoineDePreville/README.md

 - 👋 Hi, I’m @AntoineDePreville
 - 👀 I’m interested in ...
-Data science
+Computer science
-- 🌱 I’m currently learning ... algorithms
+- 🌱 I’m currently learning ... web development
 - 💞️ I’m looking to collaborate on ...
-Data science projects
 - 📫 How to reach me ... via my profile

 <!---